getpinga/pinglet-db-swoole/README.md

 Pinglet database pool for Swoole, based on the wonderful [ipejasinovic/swoole-universal-pool](https://github.com/ipejasinovic/swoole-universal-pool).
 While it is tuned for [Pinglet framework](https://github.com/getpinga/pinglet), it can be used in mostly all Swoole apps.

+***Note: not yet for production use as it overloads the database when load is high.
+Investigating the reasons.***

 ## How to use

 ```php